Oz the Great and Powerful: Filming

 Although the film is a spiritual prequel to the 1939 Metro-Goldwyn-Mayer film The Wizard of Oz, it was not allowed legally to be considered as such.
 The filmmakers had to toe a fine line between calling the film to mind but not infringing upon it.
 To that end, Disney had a copyright expert on set to ensure no infringement occurred.
-The production team worked under the constraint of abiding by the stipulations set forth by Warner Bros., the legal owner of the rights to iconic elements of the 1939 film (via its Turner Entertainment sister company which purchased the MGM film library in 1986), including the ruby slippers worn by Judy Garland.
+The production team worked under the constraint of abiding by the stipulations set forth by Warner Bros., the legal owner of the rights to iconic elements of the 1939 film (via its ownership of Turner Entertainment, which possesses the pre-1986 MGM film library), including the ruby slippers worn by Judy Garland.
 Therefore, Disney was unable to use them nor any original character likenesses from the 1939 film.
-This extended to the green of the Wicked Witch's skin for which Disney used what its legal department considered a sufficiently different shade dubbed "Theostein" (a portmanteau of "Theodora" and "Frankenstein").
-Additionally, the studio could not use the signature chin mole of Margaret Hamilton's portrayal of the Wicked Witch of the West nor could they employ the yellow brick road's swirl design for Munchkinland.
+This extended to the green of the Wicked Witch's skin, for which Disney used what its legal department considered a sufficiently different shade dubbed "Theostein" (a portmanteau of "Theodora" and "Frankenstein").
+Additionally, the studio could not use the signature chin mole of Margaret Hamilton's portrayal of the Wicked Witch of the West, nor could they employ the yellow brick road's swirl design for Munchkinland.
 The expert also ensured that the Emerald City was not too close in appearance to the original Emerald City in the 1939 film.

 While Warner and Disney did not engage in copyright battle, they did file rival trademarks.
-In October 2012, Disney filed a trademark on "Oz the Great and Powerful" while one week later Warner filed its own trademarks for "The Great and Powerful Oz".
-The U.S. Patent and Trademark Office suspended Warner's attempt at a trademark because Disney had filed basically the same one a week earlier.
+In October 2012, Disney filed a trademark on Oz the Great and Powerful while one week later Warner filed its own trademarks for The Great and Powerful Oz.
+The U.S. Patent and Trademark Office suspended Warner's attempt at a trademark, because Disney had filed for basically the same trademark the week before.

 In addition to the legal issues, the film was also faced with delays when several cast members went on hiatus due to unrelated commitments and circumstances.
 Rachel Weisz left halfway through the shoot to film her entire role in The Bourne Legacy, Michelle Williams was required to promote the release of My Week with Marilyn and Franco's father died during production.
-Roth compared the task of managing overlapping schedules to "being an air-traffic controller."
+Roth compared the task of managing overlapping schedules to "being an air-traffic controller".
 Mila Kunis's makeup and prosthetics were supervised by Greg Nicotero and demanded four hours to apply and another hour to remove, with Kunis taking nearly two months to fully recover from the subsequent removal of the makeup from her skin.
-Raimi had to edit the frightening nature of several scenes to secure Disney's desired PG-rating from the MPAA.
+Raimi had to edit the frightening nature of several scenes to secure Disney's desired rated PG from the MPAA.
 Sony Pictures Imageworks was contracted to create the film's visual effects.